‘Teen Mom OG’ Star Catelynn Lowell Enters Treatment After Thinking Of ‘Every Way’ To Kill Herself

 “I’m gonna hold it close to my heart the whole time,” she said.

 Catelynn Lowell and Tyler Baltierra welcomed their first child, Carly, in 2009 and chose adoption for her.
 Then, years later, in early 2015, they welcomed their second child, Nova.
-Although they weren’t financially stable enough to support Carly, they chose to keep Nova after embarking on career in Michigan.
+Although they weren’t financially stable enough to support Carly, they chose to keep Nova after embarking on a career in Michigan.
 Since then, they have been facing rumors of pregnancies.

 Just weeks ago, Baltierra told his fans that he was hoping to announce baby news “soon” and even mentioned that he would like to add a boy to his family.